-Exit from stop3 is done by asserting \overline{RESET} or by an interrupt from one of the following sources: the real-time interrupt (RTI), LVD system, ADC, IRQ, KBI, or SCI.
+Exit from stop3 is done by asserting $\overline{RESET}$ , an asynchronous interrupt pin, or through the real-time interrupt (RTI).
+The asynchronous interrupt pins are the IRQ or KBI pins.
+Exit from stop3 can also facilitated by the SCI receiver interrupt, the ADC, and LVI.

-If stop3 is exited by means of the \overline{RESET} pin, then the MCU will be reset and operation will resume after taking the reset vector.
+If stop3 is exited by means of the $\overline{RESET}$ pin, then the MCU will be reset and operation will resume after taking the reset vector.
 Exit by means of an asynchronous interrupt or the real-time interrupt will result in the MCU taking the appropriate interrupt vector.